yathorOo/Bio260_finalproject/README.md

 * `53cities_alljobs` folder: Job ad data collected from scraping indeed.com for 53 American cities.
     + The job titles searched are "Data Analyst", "Data Scientist", "Data Architect" and "Data Engineer".
 * `scraping_indeed`: Code used for web scraping indeed.
     + These are modifed codes of Jesse Steinweg-Woods.
-YOou can find his original code [here](http://nbviewer.jupyter.org/github/jmsteinw/Notebooks/blob/master/IndeedJobs.ipynb)
+You can find his original code [here](http://nbviewer.jupyter.org/github/jmsteinw/Notebooks/blob/master/IndeedJobs.ipynb)
     + You may see in the ipython notebooks that the code was a bit repetitive.
 I was trying to stick to d.r.y (don't repeat yourself) principle but I have never programmed in Python, so this will be a work in progress for me to make the code neater.
 In the meantime, this code was enough to collect the data.